agmarrugo/agmarrugo.github.com/source/_posts/2016-01-30-get-fridays.md

 print tabulate(listFridays,headers,tablefmt='pipe')
 ```

 As you can see, the script is quite simple.
 I give it the year and the months.
 The loops go over the months, and then the weeks and it looks up the friday of that week.
+On line 18, I have to append the white spaces ``" "`` and convert day to ``str`` in order to get three columns per day, so that tabulate gives me back a nifty formatted table.
+Another cool thing is that tabulate can also output in LaTeX format.

 The script will produce this: